cooper-org/cooper/docs/source/problem.md

 ## CMPStates

 We represent computationally the "state" of a CMP using a {py:class}`CMPState` object.
-A {py:class}`CMPState` is a dataclass containing the information about the loss and the equality/inequality violations at a given point $\boldsymbol{x}$.
+A {py:class}`CMPState` is a dataclass containing the information about the loss and the constraint violations measured at a given point.
 The constraints included in the {py:class}`CMPState` must be passed as a dictionary, where the keys are the {py:class}`Constraint` objects and the values are the associated {py:class}`ConstraintState` objects.

 :::{admonition} Stochastic estimates in {py:class}`CMPState`
 :class: important

-In problems for which computing the loss or constraints exactly is prohibitively expensive, the {py:class}`CMPState` may contain **stochastic estimates** of the loss/constraints.
-For example, when using mini-batches to estimate the loss and constraints.
+When computing the loss or constraints exactly is prohibitively expensive, the :py:class:`~.CMPState` may include **stochastic estimates**.
+This is often the case when mini-batches are used to approximate the loss and constraints.

 Note that, just as in the unconstrained case, these approximations can entail a compromise in the stability of the optimization process.
 :::